 An ingrown toenail can occur at any age.
 Most ingrown toenail cases are purely related to foot care so the condition does not discriminate, however women experience them more frequently because of more restrictive shoes such as high heels.
 It's common among athletes because of the need for tight fitting footwear and the pressures exerted on the toes.
 The appearance of a severe ingrown toenail prevents many individuals from exposing their feet in public with open-toed shoes or sandals, the opposite of what they really should be doing to prevent an ingrown toenail.

 Onychocryptosis is the medical term for an ingrown toenail.

 Clinical terminology (Latin) for ingrown toenail.
 Translation: nail-in-flesh.

-An involuted toenail is the same as an ingrown toenail.
-This term is more commonly used in the UK.
+An involuted or convoluted toenail is the same as an ingrown toenail.
+These terms are more commonly used in the UK.